Kiran-Rao/kiran-rao.github.io/docs/unpublished/2024-06-20-git-config.md

 <img class="diagram" src="/assets/gitconfig-hist.png" alt="terminal screenshot of the alias git hist showing the commit graph" width="50%" >

 `git hist` was especially useful as a new git user.
-I could quickly see the project's commit graph after each merge, rebase or cherry-pick operation.
+I could quickly see the project's commit graph after each merge, rebase, or cherry-pick.
-`git hist` is also indespenible when debugging failed operations.
+`git hist` is also indispensable when debugging failed operations.
 I now know the exact state of each branch in the repo.

 ## Time-saving aliases